Aisling-Dempsey/Haven/README.md

 In its current form, Haven is set up as a proof of concept with a fake database of user ratings.

-Haven was conceived, engineered and designed by Aisling Dempsey as a student projet for Hackbright Academy.
+Haven was conceived, engineered, and designed by Aisling Dempsey as a student project for Hackbright Academy.

 #### Contents
 - [Features](#features)